Conservation work done since Friends was formed with money raised by the Friends, or by attracting donations.

 Conservation funded by donation from Ivan Midgeley, son of Reta, received on the first anniversary of Reta’s death.

-Conservation paid for by donation from James Hilton & the Friends.
+Conservation paid for by donation from James Hilton and the Friends.

-Conservation almost completed.
-Funded by the Friends part of which was funding of £2,700 from the Aurelius Trust.
+Conservation funded by the Friends part of which was funding of £2,700 from the Aurelius Trust.

 Seven Ivories: Devotion, Clam’s Dream, A Gust of Wind, Elephant Bridge, Daikoku and a Child, Tortoise Playing with Fisherman and Fisherman Serenity